 Understanding Needs Based Scholarships

 A needs-based scholarship will have eligibility that is solely based on your assets and income.
 If you are a dependent, your parents’ income will also be considered when determining if you are in need of the award.
 If there are limited scholarships available, those who are most in need will be offered awards.
 Some schools will issue awards to the students who apply first.
 You must also check the criteria to find out if you must be enrolled full-time or have a certain number of credits under your belt before applying.

 Which Type of Scholarship is Easier to Obtain?

-Most scholarships offered by foundations, corporations and schools are merit-based.
+Most scholarships offered by foundations, corporations, and schools are merit-based.
 With this being said, there are still some limited opportunities where strictly need is considered.
-The reason for the limited needs-based opportunities is because needs-based aide generally comes in the form of a federal or state grant.
+The reason for the limited needs-based opportunities is because needs-based aid generally comes in the form of a federal or state grant.
 This money does not have to be paid back but is issued solely on your need.
 If you do find private organizations, foundations or other donors willing to offer needs-based awards without looking at merit, it is easier to obtain these.
 The competition usually only exists when your test scores, grades, school involvement and community service are factors in the determination.

-It is very important to review criterion and note the deadlines of scholarships that you want to apply for.
+It is very important to review criterion and note the deadlines for scholarships that you want to apply for.
 If you do this, you never have to rush your application or your essay.
 Make sure that you review essay questions carefully and really put thought into it when it is required.
 You can also request letters of recommendation and transcripts months ahead of time to ensure that they are ready to submit with all of your documents.
-If you are prepared and you put your eggs in multiple baskets, you will better your chances of getting even the competitive merit based scholarships.
+If you are prepared and you put your eggs in multiple baskets, you will better your chances of getting even the competitive merit-based scholarships.